Fly Fishing For Trout: 39 Tips For More Trout

 An angler indicator nymphing in fast water with a high rod tip position for better control.

-An angler indicator nymphing in fast water with a high rod tip for better control.
-By lifting all of his line off the water he can slow down the speed of the indicator and fly which can result in more trout.
+One of my clients indicator nymphing in fast water with a high rod tip for better control.
+By lifting all of his line off the water, he can slow down the speed of the indicator and fly, which can result in more trout.

-20 years ago I would bet 95% of river guides used this method with their clients.
+Twenty years ago, I would bet 95% of river guides used this method of nymphing for trout with their clients.

 Indicator nymphing is usually not the best method in spots less than 3 feet deep on a gin-clear river.
-This is because the indicator will likely be seen by the fish and then spook fish.
+This is because the indicator will likely be seen by the fish and then spook fish, so many anglers use a method known as Euro Nymphin in shallow water.

-In some areas, you are permitted to use 2 or 3 flies.
-I prefer and always use two flies if I am allowed and I have some very effective 2 Fly Set Ups.
+Pro Tip: In some areas, you are permitted to use two or three flies.
+I prefer and always use two flies if I am allowed, and I have some very effective 2 Fly Set Ups.

 5. Learn Euro Nymphing